-Name Dallas doesn’t sound very touristy and somewhat doesn’t ring any vacation bell for many.
-But, in the words of Phil Knight, “perception can be changed.”
+The name Dallas doesn’t sound very touristy and somewhat doesn’t ring any vacation bell for many.
+But, in the words of Phil Knight, “Perception can be changed.”

 Ripley’s Believe It or Not!
 Odditorium

 Ripley’s Believe It or Not!
 Odditorium is world famous for the strange things it has to offer to people all around the world.

 Its Dallas franchisee carries the torch with pride too.
 Get ready to get amazed by a pair of shrunken head humans, two-headed animals and a larger than life mirror maze.

 It is a 15-minute drive from west of downtown Dallas.
 LaseRace, Candy Factory and Louis Tussauds Palace of Wax are the other allurements of the Ripples’.